Each household can request two boxes clearly labeled for food waste.

 Always put food waste out for collection in the large storage box because this has a securable lid to protect it from animals.

 This box is intended to be kept in your home.
 This can conveniently store and transfer food waste from the home into the larger storage box.

 In your home, separate all of your food waste from any other waste such as plastics and packaging and put the food waste into the small kitchen box.
 This should be emptied into the larger storage box for collection.
 If you use liners for the kitchen box, there is no need to line your larger box.

 You don't have to use the kitchen box provided by us.
 You can store the material in whatever you want in the kitchen as long as when you transfer the material to the large storage box for collection there is no contamination (i.e. plastic bags, glass etc).

-Uncoated or unlined paper bags can be used as compostable liners for boxes and do not have to be marked with the logos below.
+Uncoated or unlined paper bags can be used as compostable liners for boxes.

 These liners are made of corn or potato starch.
 They resemble a plastic bag but will compost completely within 30 days in a commercial compost/digestion process.

 When purchasing liners, ensure they are marked as conforming to composting standard EN13432.
-Liners that conform to this standard should display one of the logos below.
+Liners that conform to this standard should display the logo below.

 Suitable starch bags are usually marketed as compostable.
 Please be aware that some bags sold as biodegradable may not be made of starch, be compostable or compost fast enough.
-These will not be marked with the EN13432 standard or logos above.
+These will not be marked with the EN13432 standard.